-On campus, Washington College students can get involved in more than 80 clubs, about four Greek-letter organizations, and sports.
+On campus, Washington College students can get involved in about 60 clubs, several Greek-letter organizations and sports.
 Student athletes can play intramural and club sports or try out for the Washington College varsity teams, which compete in the NCAA Division III in various conferences.
 The intercollegiate teams are named the Shoremen and Shorewomen, which is particularly appropriate for the varsity rowing and sailing teams that compete in the nearby Chester River.
-Notable Washington College alumni include John Emory, who helped charter Emory University, which was named in his honor.
+Notable Washington College alumni include John Emory, for whom Emory University was named.

 |School mission and unique qualities (as provided by the school):|

 Founded under the patronage of George Washington as the first college chartered in the new nation, Washington College takes seriously its mission to "challenge and inspire emerging citizen leaders to discover lives of purpose and passion."
 Our small size and dedicated faculty enable us to deliver a truly personal and interactive education with abundant opportunities for research, internships, creative projects, and study abroad.

 Our flagship academic enrichment program, the Cater Society, rewards creativity, initiative and intellectual curiosity with competitive grants to support research and scholarship anywhere in the world.

 Known for a strong literary culture centered around the Rose O'Neill Literary House, the College brings internationally known writers to campus and each May awards the world's largest undergraduate literary prize, the Sophie Kerr Prize, to a graduating senior.
 Good writing is not just for English majors: The ability to think critically and write clearly and persuasively is integral throughout the curriculum.